-- Push-in or pull-out ESL teacher supports - A summer school program and/or after school lab adn / or programs, whenever needed. - Small group instruction that aims at developing fluency and literacy in English. - Computer assisted instruction that allows for individual learning, problem solving, and acceleration of students' language and skills. - Use of students' home language as needed to assist students in understanding and acquiring new concepts in subject areas like math, science and social studies. - Provision of additional books, games and family learning activities which include workshops, open house, and family projects. - Opportunities to be included in all district interventions, enrichment and accelerated programs
+- Push-in or pull-out ESL teacher supports - A summer school program and/or after school lab, whenever needed. - Small group instruction that aims at developing fluency and literacy in English. - Computer assisted instruction that allows for individual learning, problem solving, and acceleration of students' language and skills. - Provision of additional books, games and family learning activities which include workshops, open house, and family projects. - Opportunities to be included in all district interventions, enrichment and accelerated programs